ludocode/onramp/docs/virtual-machine.md

 Deletes an empty directory at the given path.

+Returns 0 on success or an error code on error.

+If the directory is empty and is successfully deleted, this returns 0.

-If the directory is not empty, this returns an error.
-If the directory does not exist, this returns an error.
-If the path is not a directory, this returns an error.
+If the directory is not empty, this returns `ERROR_GENERIC`.

+If the directory does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

+If the path exists but is not a directory (i.e. it is a file), this returns `ERROR_GENERIC`.

+If the directory cannot be deleted (perhaps due to a permission issue), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If the directory cannot be created due to a failure of the storage device, this returns `ERROR_IO` or `ERROR_GENERIC`.